Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Introduction

 \section{Introduction}

-The stochastic partial differential equations(SPDEs) with Gaussian noise have been intensively studied by many authors.
-In this paper, we only study the stochastic Navier-Stokes equations but we believe that our results can be generalized to other types of SPDEs.
-Since the work of \cite{BT}, there exists a great amount of literature on the stochastic Navier-Stokes equation driven by a Gaussian noise.
-The existence and the uniqueness of solutions for the stochastic Navier-Stokes equations have been proved in many papers, see for example, \cite{DZ}, \cite{Flandoli-Gatarek}, \cite{Liu R}, \cite{MR}.
-The Freidlin-Wentzell type large deviations for the 2-D stochastic Navier-Stokes equations have been established in \cite{SS} and \cite{CM}.
-The paper \cite{WZZ} obtained a moderate deviation principle for 2-D stochastic Navier-Stokes equations.
-For the ergodic properties and other questions related to invariant measures of the Stochastic Navier-Stokes Equations in the case of the Gaussian case, we refer to \cite{Flandoli}, \cite{Brz+Cerrai_2015} and \cite{HM}.
+\newok{In this paper, we concentrate on stochastic Navier-Stokes equations (SNSEs), but we believe that our results can be generalized to other types of stochastic partial differential equations (SPDEs).
+Since the seminal work \cite{BT} by Bensoussan and Temam, a great number of papers have been written on the subject of SNSEs driven by Gaussian noise.
+The questions of the existence and uniqueness of solutions to such equations have been investigated in many papers; see, for example, \cite{Brzezniak+Motyl_2013_NSE}, \cite{DZ}, \cite{Flandoli+Gatarek_1995}, \cite{GHZ2009}, \cite{Liu R}, and \cite{MR}.
+The Freidlin-Wentzell-type large deviation principle for 2D SNSEs has been proved in \cite{CM} and \cite{SS}.
+In a recent paper \cite{WZZ}, the authors established the moderate deviation principle for these equations.
+The ergodic properties of invariant measures of the Markov semigroups generated by SNSEs (in the Gaussian case) and related questions have been studied in papers such as \cite{Brz+Cerrai_2015}, \cite{Flandoli}, and \cite{HM}.}

 0.1cm